-The molecular diagnostics industry is highly competitive and characterized by rapid technological changes, and Biocartis may be unable to keep pace with its competitors.
+The molecular diagnostics industry is highly competitive and characterized by rapid technological changes, and biocartis may be unable to keep pace with its competitors.

-The molecular diagnostics ('MDx') industry is characterized by a rapid and continuous drive for technological innovation, new biomarker discovery, evolving market standards, changes in customer needs, reimbursement uncertainty, emerging competition and new product launches that could impact the competitive positioning of Biocartis' current and future products and the competitive positioning of proprietary products of its partners which Biocartis manufactures and/or commercializes.
-Biocartis may need to develop or in-license new technologies, biomarkers and solutions, or enter into new partnerships with third parties who own or have rights to proprietary biomarker content, to remain competitive, which could come with significant investments.
+The MDx industry is characterized by a rapid and continuous drive for technological innovation, new biomarker discovery, evolving market standards, changes in customer needs, reimbursement uncertainty, emerging competition and new product launches that could impact the competitive positioning of Biocartis' current and future products and the competitive positioning of proprietary products of its partners which Biocartis manufactures and/or commercializes.
+Biocartis may need to develop or inlicense new technologies, biomarkers and solutions, or enter into new partnerships with third parties who own or have rights to proprietary biomarker content, to remain competitive, at which it may not succeed or which could come with significant investments.
 Current or future competitors may succeed, or may have already succeeded, in developing solutions or services that are more effective or affordable, which could render Biocartis' or its partners' present or future solutions obsolete or uneconomical.
-In addition, the introduction or announcement of new solutions by Biocartis, or others, could result in a delay of, or decrease in, sales of existing solutions, as Biocartis, or others, await regulatory approvals and as customers evaluate these new solutions.
-Failure to compete successfully may have a material adverse effect on Biocartis' business, financial condition and results of operations.
+In addition, the introduction or announcement of new solutions by Biocartis, or others, could result in a delay of, or decrease in, sales of existing solutions, as Biocartis, or others, await marketing authorizations and as customers evaluate these new solutions.

 Biocartis faces intense competition from a number of companies that offer solutions and technologies in its target markets, covering both oncology and infectious disease applications.
 Although the IdyllaTM platform is the first random-access sample-to-result platform to offer a broad menu of MDx tests in the oncology field, it could be that other random-access sample-to-result platforms will be brought to the market along with a broad menu of MDx tests in the oncology field in the future or that existing random-access sample-to-result platforms that are currently deployed in other MDx markets could extend their focus to the oncology MDx market.
-Given that Biocartis is extending its offering with tests that target proprietary biomarkers of its partners (be it plate-based tests or tests to be performed on the IdyllaTM platform), it will also face competition from companies that offer tests that target competing biomarkers to be run on a random-access MDx platform or as a plate-based test.
+Biocartis is extending its offering with tests that target its partners' proprietary biomarkers (either plate-based tests or tests to be performed on the IdyllaTM platform), and consequently will also face competition from companies that offer tests targeting competing biomarkers to be run on a random-access MDx platform or as a plate-based test.
 Biocartis' primary competitors within the oncology and infectious disease MDx industry, some of which have substantially greater financial resources and larger, more established marketing, sales and service organizations than those of Biocartis, include:

-- Larger and/or more established diagnostic companies with existing installed bases of plate-based MDx systems, highthroughput batch-based MDx systems and existing menus of tests; - Clinical service laboratories that provide entire MDx service solutions to customers, including tests, which they may themselves perform on commercially available instruments and test platforms or on internally developed manual test protocols, also known as 'homebrew' tests; - Companies that market and/or develop integrated randomaccess sample-to-result systems that may directly compete with IdyllaTM; - Companies that market and/or develop sequencing-, qPCR, digital PCR-, or mass spectrometry-based detection systems for use in MDx testing; and - Companies developing tests for the above-mentioned systems.
+- Larger and/or more established diagnostic companies with existing installed bases of plate-based MDx systems, high-throughput batch-based MDx systems and existing menus of tests - Clinical service laboratories that provide entire MDx service solutions to customers, including tests, which they may themselves perform on commercially available instruments and test platforms or on internally developed manual test protocols, also known as 'homebrew' tests - Companies that market and/or develop integrated random-access sample-to-result systems that may directly compete with IdyllaTM

+- Companies that market and/or develop sequencing-, qPCR-, digital PCR-, or mass spectrometry-based detection systems for use in MDx testing; and - Companies developing tests for the abovementioned systems - If Biocartis is unable to compete successfully, it will not be able to achieve profitability